Wilord20/Wilord20/README.md

   - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
   - Navigating through the world of React Router for seamless page transitions.
   - Diving into MongoDB to lear the pros and cons of a NoSQL database.
+  - Learning about the MERN, MEVN and MEAN stack.

+## 🏆 Projects

+- 🌟 Terminal - Created a Terminal simulation using JQuery, JS and HTML/CSS.
+- 🌟 Weather API - A webpage where you can look the weather by typing the name in it.
+- 🌟 Pokedex - The old reliable PokeAPI project.

 ## 📬 Get in Touch